 Additional Costs to Factor In

 As much as we try to budget and plan for pet care, some additional costs will inevitably pop up that are harder to predict.
-One way to give yourself a bit of a cushion and a lot of peace of mind is to keep a dedicated pet emergency fund of $1,000-$1,500.
-These funds can be used to cover any unexpected or rare expense, such as those listed below:
+One way to give yourself a bit of a cushion and a lot of peace of mind is to keep a dedicated pet emergency fund of $1,000–$1,500.
+These funds can be used to cover any unexpected or rare expenses, such as those listed below:

 Owning an Egyptian Mau on a Budget